FRIB – Cryogenic Assembly Building (CAB)

 - 200 kw power for superconducting magnet testing

 - structural slab capable of supporting 1100-ton magnets

 - Construction start: March 2018

-- The source of funds for the project is expected to be tax-exempt financing with debt repayment from the general fund and indirect cost recoveries when the FRIB facility is operational.
+- The source of funds for the project will be dept financing with debt repayment from the general fund and indirect cost recoveries when the FRIB facility is operational.

 Questions, Comments or Concerns?